Edgeberry/Edgeberry/examples/node-red-contrib/README.md

 2. Add a **Device Hub Device** node
 3. Configure it with your device name (e.g., EDGB-A096)
 4. Connect it to a Debug or Dashboard node
-5. You'll receive your telemetry data in real-time!
+5. You'll receive your telemetry data in real-time

-## Usage Examples

-See **[EXAMPLES.md](EXAMPLES.md)** for detailed examples including:
-- Temperature monitoring
-- Motion detection
-- Multi-sensor data aggregation
-- Alert systems
-- Bidirectional communication

 ## License & Collaboration
 **Copyright© 2025 Sanne 'SpuQ' Santens**.
 The Edgeberry NodeRED node is licensed under the **[MIT License](LICENSE.txt)**.
 The [Rules & Guidelines](https://github.com/Edgeberry/.github/blob/main/brand/Edgeberry_Trademark_Rules_and_Guidelines.md) apply to the usage of the Edgeberry™ brand.